FalseG0d/JavaSpringBoot/Anuta/Courses/Kubernetes.md

     3. Created outside Pods & Containers
     4. Makes Configurations portable and easy to manage
     5. Seperates configuration data from Pods

+*Secrets and Configurations are stored in ETCD a key-value datastore(database), max size for a Secret is 1 MB*

+7. Batch Execution :

+    1. Requires an executable/process to be run to completion.
+In K8S to run to completion jobs are primarily used for Batch Processing.
+    2. Each Job can create one or more pods.
+    3. If the Pod fails, Job controller will reschedule the container to another node.
+    4. Cn run multiple pods in parallel and can scale up if required.

+    5. Once the job is completed the pods will move from running state to shut-down state.

+8. Horizontal Scaling :

+Scale Up = To Create More replicas of the Containers Scale Down=To Destory the Containers that are not required

+Can be acheived by Commands, UIs and even automatic CPU usage by Configurations